 Much-branched shrubs grow to 3 ft. high and 4 ft. wide, with typically sparse foliage that tends to drop in times of drought.
 Loose clusters of yellow daisies bloom in spring; after bloom, cut back by at least a third to encourage repeat flowering.
 Useful for out-of-the-way places out of reach of irrigation.
 Be especially careful not to overwater in summer in hot desert regions.Encelia farinosa

 Native to the Southwest.
-Rounded, aromatic, stiff-branched shrub (sap is fragrant) with silvery, woolly leaves to 3 in. long in dense clusters.
-Shrub bears a profusion of yellow daisies with brown centers.
-Grows 3 ft. tall, 4 ft. wide.
+Rounded, aromatic (sap is fragrant), stiff-branched shrub with silvery, woolly leaves to 3 in. long in dense clusters.
+Shrub bears a profusion of yellow- or brown-centered daisies.